DeepSwissVoice/Dobby/README.md

  Well, Dobby might be able to scratch that itch.
 (No it can't *and probably shouldn't*)

- Dobby tries to make your life easier when it comes to doing chores around your server like cleaning up your database or triggering certain events by opening an url.
+ Dobby tries to make your life easier when it comes to doing chores around your server like cleaning up your database or triggering certain events by opening a url.
  Dobby can do pretty much anything (as long as you code it yourself because I'm too lazy to code boiler-plate slaves that SwissVoice doesn't need) you need done every now and then.